mikaelkraft/Weather/README.md

 Notes & next steps

-- The app saves the API key encrypted by default; if you prefer OS-native secure storage (Keychain, Credential Manager, Secret Service) I can add that.
+- The app saves the API key encrypted by default; if you prefer OS-native secure storage (Keychain, Credential Manager, Secret Service) I can add that if you request via issues.
 - Icon cache is persisted as PNG files; if you want eviction or size limits I can add a simple LRU cleanup.
 - The GUI prompt saves the key in plain text only transiently (entered by the user) and stores it encrypted.

-If you'd like a README section formatted differently, or want me to add a small CLI to print/decrypt the saved key (requires confirmation), tell me and I'll add it.
+If you'd like a README section formatted differently, or want me to add a small CLI to print/decrypt the saved key (requires confirmation), request and I'll add it.

-- An WeatherAPI.com API key (free tier works)
+- A WeatherAPI.com API key (free tier works)

 Setup
-1. Obtain an API key from OpenWeatherMap: https://openweathermap.org/api
+1. Obtain an API key from OpenWeatherMap:(Legacy) https://openweathermap.org/api
 2. Set the environment variable `OPENWEATHER_API_KEY` to your API key.
 Example (Linux/macOS):

 ```bash